whymarrh/morse-code-keyboard/readme.markdown

 This is cool because, as mentioned in the [Gmail Tap] video, people (like myself) with larger fingers, can type without error.
 As well, the fact that 26 keys have been reduced down to two impresses many.

-But while Google was joking, I am using this keyboard very happily; using the International Morse Code to input text:
+But while Google was joking, I am using this keyboard very happily; using the International Morse code to input text:

 |Character|Code|Character|Code|
 |:-------:|:--:|:-------:|:--:|